Switch Definition In Networking Explained

 ·PoE: TP-Link TL-SG 1008p ($59.99)

-TL-SG 1008P unmanaged PoE 8 port gigabit switch comes with 8 x 10/100/1000 Mbps RJ45 ports and 4 PoE ports with maximum power budget of 55W.
+TL-SG 1008P unmanaged PoE 8 port gigabit switch comes with 8 x 10/100/1000 Mbps RJ45 ports and 4 PoE ports with a maximum power budget of 55W.
 It is featured with no configuration need, overload arrangement, fanless design, high efficiency and limited lifetime warranty.
 The 4 PoE ports can supply powered devices (PD) such as wireless access points (WAP), IP cameras and IP phones with one single cable for both power and data transmission.
-It is best fit for expanding home and office network.
+It is the best fit for expanding the home and office network.

 TP-Link TL-SG 1008p 8 port gigabit switch